bznein/bznein.github.io/_posts/2019-08-28-Push-Emplace.md

-Since `push_back`is receiving a temporary object, it needs to copy it into the vector, so each call to `push_back`actually implies two object constructions: the first one is at `new Person("firstName", "lastName"))`, and the second one is the one of the copy constructor that is called inside `push_back`to copy the object inside the vector.
+Since `push_back`is receiving a temporary object, it needs to copy it into the vector, so each call to `push_back`actually implies two object constructions: the first one is at `Person("firstName", "lastName"))`, and the second one is the one of the copy constructor that is called inside `push_back`to copy the object inside the vector.

 `emplace_back`, on the other side, is called by directly passing it the arguments that get forwarded to the constructor of `Person`, thus avoiding the need for the copy constructor to be called!